-At Southwest Family Physicians in Tigard, Oregon, we offer a variety of safe and effective contraception options to prevent pregnancy before it begins or control hormone-related symptoms.
+At Southwest Family Physicians in Tigard, Oregon, we offer a variety of safe and effective contraception options to prevent pregnancy or control hormone-related symptoms.
 Whether you’re interested in learning more about contraceptive options or have a method in mind, schedule a consultation at Southwest Family Physicians by phone or by using the convenient online booking feature.

 Contraceptives, or birth control, help you plan your family the way you see fit.
 At Southwest Family Physicians we offer several options for preventing unwanted pregnancy and we will help you choose the right method for your specific needs.

 Available contraceptive options include:

 Hormonal contraceptives like birth control pills, implants, and intrauterine devices (IUD) contain hormones that regulate ovulation and prevent sperm from fertilizing the egg.

 If you can’t tolerate hormones due to medical issues or because of your age, you may need to use non-hormonal contraceptives, like condoms or a diaphragm.

 You may also be a good candidate for non-hormonal IUDs, which use copper to prevent the egg from meeting the sperm.
 Copper paralyzes sperm to prevent fertilization.

 Many factors influence which birth control is best for you.
 The Southwest Family Physicians medical team will review your medical history and your plans for a family before discussing your options for contraceptives.

 Birth control pills are an effective choice for preventing pregnancy.
 Your Southwest Family Physicians provider may also recommend birth control pills to regulate your periods or to rebalance hormones during perimenopause.

 If you’re older than 35 or can’t tolerate hormones, you may need to use non-hormonal birth control methods.